Shape

 arrow_up = fd TRIANGLE

-arrow_up = flipd TRIANGLE
+arrow_up = flipd TRIANGLEZ-Index Functions

 z n shape

-.
-Shapes with a higher z-index are rendered on top of shapes with a lower z-index. z
+Returns shape with its z-index set to z.
+Shapes with a higher z-index are rendered on top of shapes with a lower z-index. z must be of the integer or float types and shape must be of the shape type.

-Shorthand for the zindex
+Shorthand for the zindex function.

 Example: